j9t/little-books/manuscript/html-css-frameworks.md

 ### Types and Uses of Frameworks

 While all frameworks provide patterns, we must note general distinctions.
 For one, there is a difference between internal and external frameworks—the external ones are those that typically get referred to as frameworks.
-Then, there is a difference between using and developing a framework (note that developers can be users, which makes for some blurriness).
+Then, there is a difference between using and developing a framework (although developers can be users, which makes for some blurriness).
 And finally, there is a difference between experts and amateurs.

 Let’s chart this up.